Dependency Engine for Deep Learning¶

 - Preallocated static memory isn’t available, again because the usual pattern is to write to a preallocated layer space, which is not supported if data is immutable.

 The mutation semantics makes these issues easier.
-It is in a lower level than a data flow engine, in the sense that if we allocate a new variable and memory for each operation, it can be used to schedule immutable operations.
+It is at a lower level than a data flow engine, in the sense that if we allocate a new variable and memory for each operation, it can be used to schedule immutable operations.
 It also makes things like random number generation easier because the operation is indeed a mutation of state.